 Our Acorn class is for the gentle beginning of your child's childcare experience.
 Our warm and caring Teachers will work with your family's individual comfort level to transition your little one from home life to the care of our experienced staff.
 Bonding with parents at this age is vital, so our Acorn Teachers work hard to develop a trusting relationship with parents through ample communication.
 This is the age of discovery!
 So during this time we will use the RIE method to observe and pave the path for undisturbed milestone growth.
 As your little one explores their new skills and their surroundings, we will work closely with you to share in this beautiful process of the infant's unfolding of their own unique personality.

-Saplings ~ 2 to 3 year old's (Older Toddlers)
+Saplings ~ 2 to 3 year olds (Older Toddlers)

 At the age of 2, your child will begin to take an increased interest in the world around them, and will have a big desire to interact more with their peers and develop autonomy.
 You may begin to hear the words "me" and "mine" and see them refuse your help as they strive to master tasks themselves.
-In our Saplings class, your toddler will be able to practice developing this independence as they learn how to compassionately interact with their peers, practice their basic self-care such as putting on shoes and with help, and when they will learn to take care of their classroom and one another.
+In our Saplings class, your toddler will be able to practice developing this independence as they learn how to compassionately interact with their peers, practice their basic self-care such as putting on shoes and gear, and they will learn to take care of their classroom and one another.
 This age begins to interact more with our Oaks Classroom which helps them observe children who are more advanced in the skills they want to master, and allows the older children to guide them to discovering themselves.

 During the Preschool and Kindergarten ages, your child is ready to dive in to their environment!
 They become fully into thier peer groups at this age and have a desire to take ownership in themselves and their surrounding.
 The Oaks class is heavily involved in the child-inspired curriculum so our Oaks Teachers will often bring a wide variety of activities into our classroom to meet the curiosity of the children.
 As we ARE in our Forest Garden 90% of the time, the children desire to explore the plants and animals that surround them.
 Through Story, Circle, and Activities we learn about how we fit into our environment and how we IMPACT our environment.
 This is the age when our Teachers work with the children to carry a loving and compassionate way of interacting with Mother Earth and her creatures, as well as developing this same love and compassion with our interactions with peers and community.
 Our Oaks class gets hands on experience teaching and guiding the younger classes which amplifies their sense of empathy and caring for others.
 Here they learn our overarching motto: "At Treehouse, we take care of each other and our school."
 Our goal is to send forth into the world individuals who will positively impact the world.